dahlia/plastic/docs/design.rst

 --------------------

 There have been several "giants" in web framework world.
-While Plastic inherits most of good things from these frameworks, it's also made some key differences from them.
+While Plastic inherits most of good things from these frameworks, it has made some key differences from them.